The genuine D4.exe file is a software component of Dimension 4 by Thinking Man Software.

 Description: D4.exe is not essential for the Windows OS and causes relatively few problems.
 D4.exe is located in a subfolder of "C:\Program Files".

 The D4.exe file is not a Windows core file.
 The software can be removed using the Control Panel's Add\Remove programs applet.
-The program has no visible window.
-The program starts upon Windows startup (see Registry key: MACHINE\Run, User Shell Folders).
+The program listens for or sends data on open ports to a LAN or the Internet.
+The program is not visible.
+The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, User Shell Folders).
 D4.exe is able to monitor applications.
-Therefore the technical security rating is 43% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.

 Recommended: Identify D4.exe related errors